PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * Final

 Design and implementation is considered complete.
+Any proposed changes would be through a new RFC.